Braundo/kubernetes-guide/docs/core-concepts/scheduling.md

 > The `nodeName` field cannot be updated once the Pod is running.
 If you want to update the Node a running Pod resides on, you have to create a `Binding` object and send a POST request to the Binding API of the Pod,

 ## Taints and Tolerations
+Taints and tolerations work together to ensure that Pods are not scheduled onto inappropriate nodes.
+Taints are applied to nodes and can repel Pods that do not have a corresponding toleration.

+- **Taints** are markers applied to nodes that denote special behavior.
+For example, a node might have a taint that indicates it should not host any Pods that do not explicitly tolerate the taint.
+- **Tolerations** are applied to Pods and allow them to "ignore" taints on nodes, thus enabling them to be scheduled onto nodes with those taints.

+Together, taints and tolerations provide a powerful way to ensure that Pods are only scheduled onto suitable nodes.
+For instance, you might taint a node to only allow database Pods that require high I/O performance, ensuring that other workloads do not disrupt database operations.

 - <span style="color: #FF0000">**Taints**</span> are specific to <span style="color: #FF0000">**Nodes**</span>
 - <span style="color: #4287f5">**Tolerations**</span> are specific to <span style="color: #4287f5">**Pods**</span>